The Hoosier H35-R may be run on the rear only of Modifieds, Pro Stocks & Midwest Modifieds at Cedar Lake Speedway.

 (Steel Head) 406-410 cid engine.
 Engine must use steel block and steel head.
 Heads may use a maximum of 235cc runners.
 Flat tappet cam only with max lift of .600.
 1.5 ratio rockers only.
 Roller rockers are allowed.
 Wet sump oil system only with external oil filter allowed.
 Maximum intake height of 7.25”.
 This car must weigh 2300 lbs with driver after the race.

 (Open/Aluminum Block Engine) Maximum engine set back is 6" measured from center of ball joint to first spark plug hole.
-Cars using this engine must add 60 lbs in front of engine plate.
-This car must weigh 2400 lbs with driver after the race.
+Cars using this engine must either: (a) add 60 lbs in front of engine plate and weigh 2400 lbs with driver after the race or (b) run a 1.050 restrictor plate and weigh 2350 lbs with driver after the race with 50 lbs in front of the motor plate.

 (Crate Engine) This car must weigh 2250 lbs with driver after race.